New & Used Rolls-Royce Phantom: In Depth

 2013 Rolls-Royce Phantom CoupeEnlarge Photo

-The Rolls-Royce Phantom lacks true competition in its class, with the only exception being the Bentley Mulsanne.
-The Phantom is offered as a lavishly appointed sedan, coupe, or convertible, and it’s the flagship model in the Rolls-Royce range.
+The Rolls-Royce Phantom lacks true competition in its class, but the only exception is the Bentley Mulsanne.
+The Phantom is available as a lavishly appointed sedan, coupe, or convertible, and it’s the flagship model in the Rolls-Royce range.

 For more information, including specifications, see our 2014 Rolls-Royce Phantom page

 Today's Phantom lineup counts among it a large sedan in two wheelbase lengths; a coupe; and a convertible model known as the Drophead Coupe.
 Together they offer a classic luxury-car experience, effortless V-12 thrust, and quintessential British styling and charm.

 The Phantom's design has been a bit of a late-bloomer; when first introduced in 2003, this blunt-front, boxy sedan with suicide-style doors wasn't universally well received by designers, the affluent traditional customers, or the public in general, but after a couple of years, as a younger generation of influential celebrities were seen in Phantoms, the retro-conservative design started to come into its own.
 The extended-wheelbase model, which was introduced for 2007, adds ten inches of legroom and is the way to go if you have a driver and a long garage.